 Happy Saturday!
 Every week, I send out an email with my upcoming shows, one thing I think is great, one thing that made me laugh, and one thing I found interesting.

-If you're reading this for the first time (maybe someone forwarded you this email?), but you want to sign up, you can subscribe here.
+Thanks for reading!
+If you like these emails, please forward to a friend or come say hi at a live show.
+If you're reading this for the first time (maybe someone forwarded you this email?), you can subscribe here.